 Department of Employment and Labour (DEL) 2019/20 Annual Performance Plan

-Director General Thobile Lamati briefed the Committee on DEL programmes and entities such as the Supported Employment Enterprises and their focus (see document).
+Director General Thobile Lamati briefed the Committee on DEL programmes and entities such as the Supported Employment Enterprises and their focus (see document for a tabulated).

 The Minister commented about the Supported Employment Enterprises (SEE).
 When he was with the Department of Public Works, furniture from SEE was used as it was so cost efficient.